 If approved for a study abroad program, Teacher Candidates must notify their respective Concurrent Education Office in writing regarding their absence from the university.

-Teacher Candidates planning to complete their Experience in Schools placement while abroad are required to contact their respective Concurrent Education Office, and Queen's Concurrent candidates should go to the Practicum Office website for specific information: http://educ.queensu.ca/practicum.html
+Teacher Candidates in second year who are interested in completing their Experience in Schools placement while abroad are required to contact the Practicum Office (Queen's) or Concurrent Education Office (Queen's-Trent).